Your Green candidate for Dún Laoghaire

 If you believe that we can have a better quality of life here in Ireland, then I’m asking for your No. 1 vote on Saturday, February 8th 2020.

 In 2014, I was elected as a Green Party Councillor to Dún Laoghaire-Rathdown County Council, and served as Cathaoirleach of the Council between 2018 and 2019.
-I work as a technical Project Manager in Saint Vincent’s Hospital and I volunteer as a mentor at a local CoderDojo, teaching young people computer programming and other technical skills.
+I work as a technical Project Manager in Saint Vincent’s Hospital and have volunteered as a mentor at a local CoderDojo, teaching young people computer programming and other technical skills.

 During my time on Dún Laoghaire-Rathdown County Council, I have worked hard to improve the standard of living of people in Dún Laoghaire by improving the environment we live in.